 The stunning desert beauty of Lake Mead impresses all her visitors, but this gigantic reservoir is also a vital national resource.
-In terms of storage capacity, Lake Mead is the largest reservoir in the USA, providing water to over 20 million people across the Southwest.
+In terms of storage capacity, Lake Mead is the largest reservoir in the USA, providing water to over 20 million people across the Southwest, from drinking water to filling water fountains.
 Lake Mead is also an outdoor lovers dream, teeming with recreational opportunities and activities.
 Hoover Dam and Lake Mead are with a 10 minute drive to Boulder City, Nevada, were you'll find hotels, restaurants, and shopping.
+The reservoir also covers the ruins of St. Thomas, and while not quite as impressive as the ruins of Chaco Canyon, its a fun archaeological experience.

 Boulder Basin of Lake Lead.
 Boulder City, Nevada is visible in lower left, Hoover Dam on the right.
 Also visible are the two marinas on Lake Mead, near the islands.